ansys/allie-flowkit/doc/source/getting-started/setup.rst

 Setup
 =====

-This section explains how to install, build, and run the Flowkit GRPC server, and how to connect to it from the AALI Agent.
+This section guides you through installing, building, and running the Flowkit GRPC server, and connecting to it from the AALI Agent.

 .. grid:: 1
    :gutter: 2

+   .. grid-item-card:: Prerequisites
+      :class-card: sd-shadow-sm sd-rounded-md
+      :text-align: left

+      - **Go 1.20+** installed on your system.
+      - `git` for cloning repositories.
+      - (Optional but recommended) A working `GOPATH` and Go module support enabled.

    .. grid-item-card:: Install Flowkit
       :class-card: sd-shadow-sm sd-rounded-md